lamberta/devkit-doc/examples/guide/event/pubsub/readme.md

-## Events, once
+## Events, pubsub

-This example shows how to use subscribe and receive a single event.
+This example shows how to use subscribe and receive to an event.

 Import device to get the width of the screen and the TextView class:
 ~~~